pgcopydb stream

 cleanup Cleanup source and target systems for logical decoding

-prefetch Stream JSON changes from the source database and transform them to SQL
+prefetch Stream changes from the source database into the SQLite CDC store

-catchup Apply prefetched changes from SQL files to the target database
+catchup Transform and apply prefetched changes from the SQLite CDC store to the target

 replay Replay changes from the source to the target database, live